yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 $ cp rootfs.squashfs /tftp/
 # in.tftpd -vvv -l -s /tftp/ -r blksize
 }}}
-On your fonera
+On your Fonera

-Enable networking (I don't have to remind you to plug your network cable in, do it? ;-)
+Enable networking (I do not have to remind you to plug your network cable in, do it? ;-)

 {{{
 RedBoot> ip_address -l 192.168.5.75/24 -h 192.168.5.2
 IP: 192.168.5.75/255.255.255.0, Gateway: 0.0.0.0
 Default server: 192.168.5.2
 }}}
-Load the kernel to the ramdisk
+Load the Kernel to the ramdisk

 {{{
 RedBoot> load -r -v -b 0x80041000 kernel.lzma
 Using default protocol (TFTP)
 Raw file loaded 0x80041000-0x800c0fff, assumed entry at 0x80041000 }}}
-the kernel is now stored in the ramdisk at address 0x80041000, we can now write the file from the ramdisk to the flash
+The Kernel is now stored in the ramdisk at address 0x80041000, we can now write the file from the ramdisk to the flash

 {{{
 RedBoot> fis create -r 0x80041000 -e 0x80041000 vmlinux.bin.l7